-- 1) Stage 1: Study the risk of property development risks.
+- Stage 1: Study the risk of property development risks.
 At this stage a literature review is carried out such as journals, articles, scientific research, which addresses issues of property development and risk management.
-This stage also began to identify problems related to property development and the need for risk management as part of the solution. - 2) Stage 2: Identification of sources of risk and risk factors.

-At this stage identification of risk sources and risk factors is carried out in property development.
+This stage also began to identify problems related to property development and the need for risk management as part of the solution. - At this stage identification of risk sources and risk factors is carried out in property development.
 The source of risk used in this study is based on the source of risk from property development activities [3] There are seven activities in property development namely; Land development, design, feasibility study, financing, construction, marketing and sales.
 Property development activities [3] in research are a source of risk namely; land development risk, design risk, feasibility study risk, financing risk, construction risk, market risk, sales risk.
 The sources of risk are analyzed at each stage of property development namely; the initiation phase, the feasibility study phase, the commitment phase, the construction phase, the management phase.
-The source of risk at each stage of property development is influenced by the level of hazard, the level of vulnerability, and the level of capacity.
-Indicators of the level of hazard, the level of vulnerability, and the level of capacity were identified based on literature studies and surveys through interviews.
-Risk identification such as; source of risk; risk factors, hazard level, vulnerability level, and capacity level. construction phase, management stage.
-The source of risk at each stage of property development is influenced by the level of hazard, the level of vulnerability, and the level of capacity.
-Indicators of the level of hazard, the level of vulnerability, and the level of capacity were identified based on literature studies and surveys through interviews.
-Risk identification such as; source of risk; risk factors, hazard level, vulnerability level, and capacity level. construction phase, management stage.
-The source of risk at each stage of property development is influenced by the level of hazard, the level of vulnerability, and the level of capacity.
-Indicators of the level of hazard, the level of vulnerability, and the level of capacity were identified based on literature studies and surveys through interviews.
-Risk identification such as; source of risk; risk factors, hazard level, vulnerability level, and capacity level. and the level of capacity identified based on literature studies and surveys through interviews.
-Risk identification such as; source of risk; risk factors, hazard level, vulnerability level, and capacity level. and the level of capacity identified based on literature studies and surveys through interviews.
-Risk identification such as; source of risk; risk factors, hazard level, vulnerability level, and capacity
+The source of risk at each stage of property development is influenced by the level of hazard, the level of vulnerability, and the level of capacity were identified based on literature studies and surveys through interviews.
+Risk identification such as; source of risk; risk factors, hazard level, vulnerability level, and capacity level of hazard, the level of hazard, the level of vulnerability, and the level of capacity were identified based on literature studies and surveys through interviews.
+Risk identification such as; source of risk; risk factors, hazard level, vulnerability level, and capacity level construction phase, management stage.
+The source of risk at each stage of property development is influenced by the level of hazard, the level of risk; risk factors, hazard level, vulnerability, and the level of capacity level, and capacity level of hazard, the level of hazard, the level of vulnerability, and the level of capacity level, and capacity level of hazard, the level of vulnerability, and the level of capacity were identified based on literature studies and surveys through interviews.
+Risk identification such as; source of risk; risk factors, hazard level, vulnerability level, and capacity level and the level of capacity identified based on literature studies and surveys through interviews.
+Risk identification such as; source of risk; risk factors, hazard level, vulnerability level, and capacity fevel and the level of capacity identified based on literature studies and surveys through interviews.
+Risk identification such as; source of risk; risk factors, hazard level, vulnerability level, and capacity fevel and the level of capacity identified based on literature studies and surveys through interviews.
+Risk identification such as; source of risk; risk factors, hazard level, vulnerability level, and capacity fevel and the level of capacity identified based on liter

-- 3) Stage 3: Assessment of the level of hazard, vulnerability and capacity At this stage, the level of threat, vulnerability and capacity in property development is identified.
+- 3) Stage 3: Assessment of the level of hazard, vulnerability and capacity

+At this stage, the level of threat, vulnerability and capacity in property development is identified.

 According to the United Nations (2002) states that the source of risk in property section can be influenced by the level of hazard, the level of vulnerability, and capacity.
-At this stage, identifying the types of hazards or threats in property development, identifying vulnerabilities and weaknesses in property development, and identifying the capacity or strength owned by the company or project environment to overcome threats. - 4) Stage 4: Risk assessment and analysis At this stage a risk assessment is carried out at each stage of property development.
-For the project from the initial stage, the analysis is carried out starting at the initiation stage.
-To proceed to the feasibility study stage, the commitment phase is determined by the size of the risk priority index.
+At this stage, identifying the types of hazards or threats in property development, identifying vulnerabilities and weaknesses in property development, and identifying the capacity or strength owned by the company or project environment to overcome threats. - At this stage a risk assessment is carried out at each stage of property development.
+For the project from the initial stage, the commitment phase is determined by the size of the risk priority index.